Gopal931/Demo/README.md

 # Demo
-This is the demo repo. of Git and Github
+This is the demo repo. of Git and Github.